 If you need further convincing, consider that 64 percent of Americans prefer handwritten correspondence to electronic messages.
 In addition, handwritten envelopes get opened 300 percent more often than printed envelopes.

 Writing handwritten notes can admittedly be a time-consuming task, especially if you’re sending many notes.
-If you’re short on time, consider using a service such as Handwrytten.
+If you’re short on time, consider using a handwritten letter service such as Handwrytten.
 Handwrytten creates personalized notes and cards for individuals and businesses that are virtually indistinguishable from messages written by hand.

 When you’re giving thanks, you should always be specific with your expressions of thanks.
 Writing down what a person or company did for you, and the impact this act had on you, makes your thank-you messages more personal and impactful.
 It is key to make sure that the context is correct here – for example, you wouldn’t want to write a non-love related message in a wedding thank you card.

 You should write your thank-you notes to acknowledge receiving gifts when you can’t verbally thank someone in person.
 This situation often occurs when someone sends you a Christmas present through the mail or you receive several gifts you open later, after a wedding or large milestone birthday, for example.
 Your thank-you card for these occasions will mention the exact gift you received and why you appreciate it.